ubclaunchpad/LP-website/src/docs/projects/directory.md

 src="https://michelleykim.github.io/static/media/bluenav.a82a59e264955f90e44a.mp4?autoplay=0">
 </iframe>

+### 📰 BrightNews

+~~Tired of hearing bad news all the time?
+Don’t worry!
+BrightNews is a website for all positive news.~~

+~~This project aims to be more beginner-friendly and will be implemented in mainly 3 stages.
+First stage is just to develop the website’s frontend and set up a basic CRUD backend (news articles will be manually inputted).
+Second stage is to implement web scraping and sentiment analysis so that we can automate the process from the first stage.
+Third stage is reserved for future features (such as different categories, curated notifications, specific location, etc.).~~

+~~We welcome students with all levels of experience.
+This project will involve all parts of software development from frontend, backend to working with AI and infrastructure.
+Join us if you’re interested in this project and want to experience different parts of software development!~~

 ### 📚 ClassSync

 Partnering with The C.O.D.E Initiative, a nonprofit organization, our team is driving the creation of an innovative integrated ed-tech platform named ClassSync.
 This project seeks to revolutionize the educational landscape, particularly for underserved youth, including neurodivergent individuals, and those from Black, Indigenous, and People of Colour (BIPOC) communities.